Directions for the construction of wildlife passages to support the movement of wildlife through the city.

 - The Biodiversity Report includes information about Edmonton's conservation governance system, and an inventory of City and community biodiversity initiatives.

-- A wide vegetation corridor along major watercourses (e. g.
-North Saskatchewan River and its tributary watercourses)
+- A wide vegetation corridor along major watercourses (for example North Saskatchewan River and its tributary watercourses)

-- Several large natural areas known as core areas (e. g.
-Whitemud Ravine, Big Island)
+- Several large natural areas known as core areas (for example Whitemud Ravine, Big Island)

 - Connectivity for movement of species among the core habitat areas, either through wide, continuous corridors or a series of 'stepping stones' (smaller natural areas throughout a more developed area)